claudiopica/HiRep/Doc/user_guide/supported_features.md

 using the well known formula for the determinant of a block matrix.
-Since the determinant of $D_m$ and of $D_m^{eo}$ are the same the latter can be used in numercal simulations.
-Note that the even-odd preconditioned matrix only connects sites with the same parity thus it have only half of the size of the original Dirac matrix and as $D_m$ it is $\gamma_5$-hermitean.
-We define as before the hermitean matrix
+Since the determinant of $D_m$ and of $D_m^{eo}$ are the same the latter can be used in numerical simulations.
+Note that the even-odd preconditioned matrix only connects sites with the same parity thus it have only half of the size of the original Dirac matrix and as $D_m$ it is $\gamma_5$-Hermitian.
+We define as before the Hermitian matrix
 $Q_m^{eo}\equiv \gamma_5 D_m^{eo}$, which will be used in practice.

-The formulation of the HMC algorithm does not change and the only difference is that pseudofermions fields are now only defined on half of the lattice sites, conventionally the even sites in what follows.
-We now give the explicit expression for the fermionic force for the preconditioned system described by the hamiltonian:
+The formulation of the HMC algorithm does not change and the only difference is that pseudofermionic fields are now only defined on half of the lattice sites, conventionally the even sites in what follows.
+We now give the explicit expression for the fermionic force for the preconditioned system described by the Hamiltonian:

 $$
 \mathcal{H}_F = \phi_e^\dagger ( (Q^{eo}_m)^2 - \beta )^{-1} \phi_e \,\, ,$$